aml-org/amf/adrs/0014-avro-support.md

 ### JVM avro validation plugin
 - validation per se is not supported, we try to parse an avro schema and throw parsing results if there are any
-  - this means we can't have the location of where the error is thrown
+  - this means it's difficult to have location of where the error is thrown, we may give an approximate location from our end post-validation
 - when a validation is thrown, the rest of the file is not being searched for more validations
   - this is particularly important in large avro schemas, where many errors can be found but only one is shown

+### Both JVM & JS validation plugins
 - `"default"` values are not being validated when the type is `bytes`, `map`, or `array`

-### JS avro validation plugin
-- in JS the plugin supports validation with the `isValid()` method, but it's difficult to even have the error message

-### Both JVM & JS validation plugins
-- the name of a schema can't have special characters like `-`, `$`, `%`, etc.
-  -  this is not specified in the [Avro Schema Specification](https://avro.apache.org/docs/1.12.0/specification), but it's validated by the validator
+- the validator treats as invalid an empty array as the default value for arrays (`"default": []`) even though the [Avro Schema Specification](https://avro.apache.org/docs/1.12.0/specification) has some examples with it